Overview

 Stress and anxiety can cause muscle twitching or fasciculations due to their effects on the body’s nervous system.
 When stressed or anxious, people produce stress hormones such as cortisol and adrenaline, increasing muscle tension and twitching.

 Stress and anxiety can also lead to changes in breathing patterns, which can affect the oxygen supply to the muscles and cause them to twitch.
-Additionally, stress and anxiety can lead to poor sleep quality, contributing to muscle fatigue and further exacerbating muscle twitching.
+Stress and anxiety can also lead to poor sleep quality, contributing to muscle fatigue and further exacerbating muscle twitching.

 Some common symptoms of fasciculations include: